 The Board will appoint a School Health Advisory Council to help plan, implement and monitor this policy as well as other health and nutrition issues within the school district.
 The council will serve as an advisory committee regarding student health issues.
 The council may examine related research and laws, assess student needs and the current school environment, review existing Board policies and administrative regulations, collaborate with appropriate community agencies and organizations, and help raise awareness about student health issues.
 The council also will assist in developing the student wellness policy and may make other policy recommendations to the Board related to health issues necessary to promote student wellness.

-The council will be composed of school district, local health department and community representatives to provide information in the following eight areas: safe environment, physical education, health education, staff wellness, health services, mental and social health, nutrition services and parent/family involvement.
+The council will be composed of school district, local health department and community representatives to provide information in the following ten areas: physical environment, physical education/physical activity, counseling/psychological/social services, health education, employee wellness, health services, social and emotional climate, nutrition environment and services, community involvement and family engagement.
 Of those appointed to the council, there will be at least one person from each of the following groups: school Board Member, school district administrator, district food service representative, school nurse, physical education teacher, student, parent/guardian and member of the public.

 The council will provide periodic reports to the Board regarding the status of its work.
 In addition, the council will assist the superintendent in creating an annual report which includes the minutes of physical activity and the minutes of physical education and/or healthful living education received by students in the district each school year, and any other information required by the State Board of Education.

 NUTRITION EDUCATION AND PROMOTION